7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 Helpful things to know before you go to Sri Lanka

-- The currency is the Sri Lankan Rupee (different from the Indian Rupee), and the exchange rate varies from approximately 165-180 LKR: 1 USD (now closer to 305 due to the post-pandemic economic downturn and consequent devaluing of its currency) or 1 Euro to 225 LKR (now closer to 330).
-There are plenty of places to exchange money in Sri Lanka, and there are also ATMs in cities like Colombo and Galle where you can withdraw money.
+💱 The currency is the Sri Lankan Rupee (different from the Indian Rupee), and the official exchange rate varies from approximately 300-330 LKR: 1 USD/Euro or 200 LKR: 1 AUD.
+There are plenty of places to exchange money in Sri Lanka, and there are also ATMs in cities like Colombo, Dambulla, Kandy and Galle where you can withdraw money.

 Visiting Sri Lanka?
 Click here for the full list of 12 things you should know before your trip to Sri Lanka as well as 15 things you should NOT do if you’re visiting the island!